jf7890/ptywrapper/README.md

 # Cyber Shell

-`cyber-shell` la local CLI wrapper cho Bash interactive tren Linux/Kali.
-Tool mo shell that trong PTY, giu lai shell feel cua user, dong thoi capture command/output/exit code/cwd de gui telemetry len endpoint noi bo theo che do fail-open.
+`cyber-shell` is a local CLI wrapper for interactive Bash on Linux/Kali.
+It runs a real shell inside a PTY, preserves normal terminal behavior, captures command/output/exit code/cwd, and sends telemetry to a configurable HTTP endpoint in fail-open mode.

-## Tinh nang v1
+## Features

-- Spawn Bash interactive that trong PTY.
+- Runs a real interactive Bash session inside a PTY.
-- Relay stdin/stdout theo raw terminal mode, co resize support.
+- Relays stdin/stdout in raw terminal mode with resize support.
-- Hook `PS0` va `PROMPT_COMMAND` qua control pipe rieng, khong in marker vao terminal.
+- Uses shell hooks over a dedicated control pipe instead of printing markers into the terminal.
-- Capture moi command thanh 1 event logic voi:
+- Captures one logical event per command with:
   - `cmd`
   - `output`
   - `exit_code`